 A back-to-school physical is more than just a routine doctor appointment.
 It’s a great way to get your child’s school year off to the healthiest start possible.

 Back-to-school physicals (also called well-child exams) are a chance for the doctor to evaluate your child’s growth and development, screen for common childhood conditions and make sure immunizations are up to date.
 Here’s what you need to know to make the most of your child’s next check-up.

-Be sure to call your doctor’s office for an appointment before summer vacation starts, if you can.
+Be sure to call your doctor’s office for an appointment before summer vacation ends or school starts, if you can.
 AdventHealth pediatricians and family medicine doctors provide thousands of back-to-school physicals every summer, and slots fill up quickly.
-Plus, there’s always a chance the doctor will want to order a follow-up test or lab work.
+Plus, there’s always a chance the doctor will want to order a follow-up test.
 If your child’s check-up happens late in the summer, you might not have time to schedule the tests before school starts.

 Prepare Some Questions